AndyTung401/SwiftUI-Speedometer/README.md

 ## Graph
 The graph is rendered by SwiftUI Charts.
-The speed, acceleration data will be saved in a temporary array whose length is under control in order to send to the chart.
+The speed, acceleration data will be saved in a temporary array whose length is determined by a slider in order to send to the chart.

 ## References
 The CoreLocation codes refers to [Andrew11US/AF-Swift-Tutorials](https://github.com/Andrew11US/AF-Swift-Tutorials/blob/main/core-location/core-location/ContentView.swift) and the CoreMotion codes refers to [Asperi's answer](https://stackoverflow.com/questions/62020407/swiftui-and-core-motion) on stack overflow.